 The next Pixelblog will release on May 22nd.
 I haven't settled on a topic at the moment, but I'm considering going back to the basics for the absolute beginner.
 A lot of people seem lost on where to even start and often ask me about programs, canvas size, inspiration, and other basics.
 Moreover, I'm thinking about doing a feature to help beginners get started.
 This will include info on the programs I'm familiar with, the hardware I use, setting up your canvas, general workflow tips, study tips, and insight into my creative process.

 If you find value in my content please consider becoming a Patreon member.
 Among many other rewards, Pixel Insider members get extra resources to compliment my tutorials.
-This month I'm sharing a comprehensive texture cluster reference.
-This includes a .psd document with all the clusters broken into layers, individual .png files of all clusters, and the overall reference image as a .png.
-I'm also sharing the pixel font used in the tutorial gifs.

 Get caught up on all my downloads

 If you're not ready to commit to the subscription model of Patreon, you can also make a one-time donation and receive exclusive art and downloads.